ceciliamoura/tech-e_haven_analysis/README.md

 * Order count, averaging approximately 2,200 per month, ranged from over 4,000 (December 2020) to just 825 (October 2022)
 * AOV, while averaging $253, fluctuated between $216 (October 2022) and $322 (October 2020), with peak growth of 18% in September 2022
 * The most concerning period was September-October 2022, marked by significant contractions in total sales (-55%), AOV (-16%), and order count (-47%)
+* A clear seasonal pattern emerges, with sales consistently peaking at the end of the year and reaching their nadir in February across all regions.

 ![Screenshot 2025-02-25 at 11 05 34 AM](https://github.com/user-attachments/assets/bc863958-6f7c-4dd0-bd6e-0321c836d092)